 Are you in a monogamous/exclusive relationship?

-You’ve told us that you have condomless anal sex with more than one person.
+You’ve told us you are having condomless anal sex with a person/people who may have HIV.

 Studies show that this means you are at extremely high risk of catching HIV.